rafael3/ComfyUI-Guide/README.md

 Rafael Hernández is an art director with over twenty‑five years’  commercial experience.
 His work spans London, and Shanghai across advertising, publishing, and digital media.
 LinkedIn: [linkedin.com/in/rhernandez2](https://www.linkedin.com/in/rhernandez2)

 ---

+### Contribute to Future Handbook Updates

+If **you**, your **product**, or your **company** adds something valuable to the ComfyUI community and would like to be included in a future handbook update, please reach out to the author via [LinkedIn](https://www.linkedin.com/in/rhernandez2).

+Contributions might include tools, custom nodes, workflows, educational material, or community resources that help expand and improve the ComfyUI ecosystem.

+---